Running, like anything else, is dangerous.

 You can seriously injure yourself just from the shock of running, or more serious injuries like a sprained ankle can occur.

-But what’s really dangerous is getting hit by car, especially if you’re out in the dark or when the sun is glaring on motorists’ windshields.
+What’s really dangerous is getting hit by car, especially if you’re out in the dark or when the sun is glaring on motorists’ windshields.

 One solution is to wear special running garments which have reflective material built in.
 Although expensive, this stuff is cheap compared to medical bills!

-At night, be sure to wear light colors with reflective stripes.
 During the day, wear bright colors that stand out.

 Dogs are another problem area.
 They love to chase runners and cyclists, and some of them are fast!
 And ferocious!
 Be sure to do some research about avoiding dog attacks.